knative/eventing/docs/mt-channel-based-broker/README.md

 ### Channel specific controllers (e.g. `imc-controller`)

+As we are using `InMemoryChannel` as the backing channel for the broker throughout this document, the channel specific controllers will be related to that implementation.

-The channel specific controllers (`imc-controller` in our diagram) watch for channel resources created by the `mt-broker-controller` in step 3 (e.g. `InMemoryChannel`) and updates the address in the status pointing to the real endpoint of the channel (a service backed by the `imc-dispatcher` and not via the `mt-broker-ingress`).
+These controllers (`imc-controller` in our diagram) watch for channel resources created by the `mt-broker-controller` in step 3 (e.g. `InMemoryChannel`) and updates the address in the status pointing to the real endpoint of the channel (a service backed by the `imc-dispatcher` and not via the `mt-broker-ingress`).

 ## Data Plane Components